top of page

 Fibonacci Spiral

 The Fibonacci Spiral is a compositional arrangement also based on the Golden Ratio φ.
 This is also a pattern that occurs on multiple occasions in nature, such as in plants and shells.
+Any form of Art draws inspiration and ideas from nature.

 The way this is applied in photography is by drawing a Fibonacci spiral, starting from one corner of the frame.
 This is done by dividing the initial frame from one side according to the Golden Ratio and doing the same for each occurring new segment.
 You then connect each new segment with a curve.
 This can be drawn from any of the four corners of our frame.
 You can thus end up with four different versions of the composition:

 The endpoint of the spiral now suggests a strong point in the frame, and anything placed along the spiral adds to the dynamic of the image.
-Again, whatever is placed along the spiral does not have to be a physical object, but it can be a movement direction, etc.
+Again, whatever is placed along the spiral does not have to be a physical object, but it can be a movement direction, etc. This is one of the top 10 photography composition techniques for me.

 Utilizing the Fibonacci Spiral in photography